Cross-linguistically Consistent Semantic and Syntactic Annotation of Child-directed Speech: Introduction

-This information is only implicit in the UD structure, but is made explicit in the LF (though see \S\ref{limitations}).
+LF: \lf{ \lamand{1}{find}{you, it}{bring}{(you, it)} } } This information is only implicit in the UD structure, but is made explicit in the LF (though see \S\ref{sec:limitations}).
 As is the case with any dependency annotation, some distinctions (such as coordination and scope) are underspecified in UD.
-We disambiguate some of these cases by refining the set of UD labels (see \S\ref{sec:UD}).
+We disambiguate some of these cases by refining the set of UD labels (see \S\ref{sec:UD}). \oamod{Other cases cannot be handled effectively due to their underspecification in the UD formalism (as opposed to other grammar formalisms, such as, e.g., CCG \citep{stee:99}, or semantic schemes such as AMR \citep{Banarescu:12}.
+We discuss the relationship between our LF formalism and other semantic schemes in \S\ref{sec:ud-lf} and discuss its limitations in \S\ref{sec:limitations}.}

 The conversion method is implemented by recursively building the LFs using unlexicalized rules that condition only on the UD dependency tree and Part of Speech (POS) tags.\footnote{The only exceptions are the wh-pronouns, which are lexically conditioned.} As such, these rules can be applied to any UD-annotated sentence, regardless of its language.
-In this we follow the framework of \citet{reddy2016transforming}, but cover a wider range of semantic phenomena, using a different representation language.
+In this we follow the framework of \citet{reddy2016transforming}, but cover a wider range of semantic phenomena, using a different representation language.\footnote {Reddy's representation is specialized for querying the Google/FreeBase Knowledge Graph.}